-Submitted to the Department of Computer Science and Artificial Intelligence on June 21, 2012, in partial fulfillment of the requirements for the degree of Doctor of Philosophy abstract
+Submitted to the Department of Computer Science and Artificial Intelligence on July 23, 2012, in partial fulfillment of the requirements for the degree of Doctor of Philosophy abstract

 This Thesis deals with the development of a Swarm Intelligence algorithm to solve the classical problem of Graph Coloring.
-The Gravitational Swarm Intelligence (GSI) algorithm maps the GCP problem into a collection of autonomous agents that move in a space following a global gravitational attraction to the color goals and attraction-repulsion local forces corresponding to the graph topology.
-The Thesis provides formal asymptotic convergence proofs showing that the GSI stationary states correspond to GCP solutions.
-The Thesis provides also extensive empirical support of the GSI comparing it with state of the art algorithms.
+The Gravitational Swarm for Graph Coloring (GS-GC) algorithm maps the GCP problem into a collection of autonomous agents that move in a space following a global gravitational attraction to the color goals and attraction-repulsion local forces corresponding to the graph topology.
+The Thesis provides formal asymptotic convergence proofs showing that the GS-GC stationary states correspond to GCP solutions.
+The Thesis provides also extensive empirical support of the GS-GC comparing it with state of the art algorithms.